 I decided to ask around about baby monitors for deaf parents and some people urged me to check for a baby signaler for our alarm clock.

-We bought a clip-on Graco Secure Coverage Digital Baby Monitor to attach to my shirt instead.
+Graco Secure Coverage Digital Baby Monitor [UPDATE (5/25/2018) Graco Baby Monitor is no longer in stock.
+I use Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens instead and it is the BEST!!
+I cannot say enough about this video monitor.
+Over 20k reviews and nearly 5 stars.
+BOOM!] attach to my shirt instead.
 It had a great battery life and it alerted me of Coral’s crying when it got loud.
 The levels can be adjusted if you want to be alerted when the baby starts to fuss or full-on cry.
 It is currently out of stock, so this

 VTech DM111 Safe & Sound Digital Audio Baby Monitor With One Parent Unit would be a perfect alternative option.

 My baby monitor was a life-saver and I still use it from time to time three years later.

 We moved her crib over to our room even though I finally found a vibrating monitor that worked.
 I knew I would be walking back and forth to check on her regardless the vibrating monitor.
 Having her sleep in the same room helped a lot when I had mastitis and when I was worried about SIDS.
 The clean and organized nursery was left unused.

 It was difficult to see my baby at nights due to the darkness, so I could not tell if she was crying or sound asleep.
 The following day, we purchased the Projectables Tropical Fish LED Plug-In Night Light and set it right next to her crib.